NetSim Astra

 Link quality and dynamics

-Beyond received power, assess whether a link will close, and how it moves with the satellite.
+Beyond received power, assess whether a link will close, what error rate it will deliver, and how it moves with the satellite.

 Carrier-to-noise